Profile of oxidative stress, inflammation, and muscle damage in professional athletes and recreational basketball players

-• Lilik Herawati Faculty of Medicine, Universitas Airlangga
+• Lilik Herawati Department of Physiology, Faculty of Medicine, Universitas Airlangga

 • Gadis Meinar Sari Department of Physiology, Faculty of Medicine, Universitas Airlangga https://orcid.org/0000-0002-9178-8926